flachica/tasker-plugins/README.md

 ## tracking_history

+Plugin to know what time is spent on a daily basis

+## tracking_history

-WIP: Plugin to know what time is spent on a daily basis
+Plugin to know what time is spent on a daily basis

+## tracking_additionals_graph

+New Menu Item for show where you spend your time